German Bund yields hit 1-month lows as BoE keeps rates unchanged | Business

 Seven of the BoE's nine policymakers voted to hold off a rate rise.
 "What's surprising is that there was a clear majority not to hike.
 We thought it would be a bit closer.
 Some kind of combination of more dovish tapering from the Fed and the BoE decision not to hike is pushing yields lower," DZ Bank rates strategist Rene Albrecht said.

-Germany's 10-year government bond yield, the benchmark for the bloc, dropped 3.5 basis points at one stage to a one-month low of -0.207%.
-Other high-grade euro zone government bond yields also dropped to their lowest level in weeks and Italy, perceived as one of the euro zone countries most sensitive to tightening policy, saw its 10-year bond yield drop six bps to 0.989%.
+Germany's 10-year government bond yield, the benchmark for the bloc, dropped 6 basis points, hitting a one-month low of -0.23%.
+Other high-grade euro zone government bond yields also dropped to their lowest level in weeks and Italy, perceived as one of the euro zone countries most sensitive to tightening policy, saw its 10-year bond yield drop 11 bps to 0.937%.

-British 10-year borrowing costs, which have doubled since mid-August, were also six bps lower on the day at 1.01%.
+British 10-year borrowing costs, which have doubled since mid-August, were 13 bps lower on the day at 0.941%.
 Central banks have been grappling with how to deal with high inflation readings from around the world when the global economy is still recovering from the COVID-19 crisis.

 ECB chief Christine Lagarde said last week that the bank's last meeting was about "inflation, inflation, inflation".
 Subsequently, yields across the bloc rose to their highest levels in months.
 On Wednesday, Lagarde moved to calm markets by saying rate hikes were unlikely in 2022, and this has anchored yields to an extent across the bloc.